missionfission/product-services/README.md

-# Global Products and Services Directory
+# Global Products and Services Automation

-This repository contains information about the world's most essential products and services that drive the global economy.
+This repository contains information about the world's most essential products and services that drive the global economy, what can be automated using AI agents

 ## Categories